 [NYC PREMIERE] Let ‘im Move You: Intervention

-Intervention is a one mile public procession that situates J-Sette choreography within the context of the Lower East Side.
+Let ‘im Move You: Intervention is a one mile public procession that situates J-Sette choreography within the context of the Lower East Side.
 The performance route will highlight significant locations in the Neighborhood’s Black and queer histories.
-Route to be announced.
+Follow @_move_you_ on Instagram for the route.

 Let ‘im Move You is a series of artistic works that reflects a 10-year artistic collaboration between jumatatu m. poe and Jermone “Donte” Beacham.
 This body of work was initiated by jumatatu’s interest in Jermone’s approach to J-Sette, which is a call-and-response dance form that developed in early 1980’s by women’s majorette teams at historically Black colleges in the United States.
 Leagues of Black Queer men, prohibited from trying out as majorettes, have since formed competitive J-Sette teams in gay clubs and pride parades across the country.
 At Abrons Arts Center, jumatatu and Jermone present four components of the Let ‘im Move You series: Intervention (October 9); This Is a Formation (October 10-12); Installation (October 10-13); and Queer Slow Jam Party (October 12).